Applying for Universal Credit

 You’ll be asked about any savings and other investments or capital you have - for example, any shares you have or if you own a property you don’t live in.
 This could also include any large one-off payments you’ve received, like redundancy pay.

-If you have over £16,000 in savings, you won’t be able to claim Universal Credit.
+If you have over £16,000 in savings, you might still be able to claim Universal Credit if you get tax credits.
+You’ll need to have had a letter from the DWP telling you to move to Universal Credit by a certain date.
 Check who’s eligible for Universal Credit.

 Your childcare costs

 You can claim up to 85% of your childcare costs if you: